-- To ensure roads and pathways within future subdivision of the land is are provided with a highly permeable direct links to the road network. - 2.
+- 1. To ensure roads and pathways within future subdivision of the land are provided with direct links to the road network. - 2.
 To provide infrastructure to support the provision of public transport. - 3.
 To mitigate the risks of development on Aboriginal artefacts and sacred sites. - 4.
 To ensure the protection of significant natural waterways and vegetation.

-- The habitat trees identified on the structure plan shall be retained with a suitable environmental curtilage.
-The tree and curtilage shall be provided with suitable covenants to ensure they are protected.
-A restriction as to user shall be placed on the title of the lot where the habitat tree and curtilage are situated which requires the habitat tree and its nominated curtilage to be retained for environmental purposes. - 2.
-The subdivision of land identified as Potential Heritage Item shall not proceed prior to a heritage assessment being prepared to the satisfaction of the consent authority.
-A subdivision proposal for this land may not proceed unless it is consistent with the recommendations of such an assessment. - 3.
-Roads and pathways shall be provided generally in accordance with the structure plan and enable direct links to the external road network and area within the site identified on the structure plan. - 4.
-The land identified as potential archaeological items shall be assessed as having high potential for aboriginal artefacts under Clause 3.10 Any identified archaeological items on the site shall be assessed in accordance with the requirements of Volume 1 Part 7 of this DCP.
+- 1. The habitat trees identified on the structure plan shall be retained with a suitable environmental curtilage.
+A restriction as to user shall be placed on the title of the lot where the habitat tree and curtilage are situated which requires the habitat tree and its nominated curtilage to be retained for environmental purposes. - The subdivision of land identified as Potential Heritage Item shall not proceed prior to a heritage assessment being prepared to the satisfaction of the consent authority.
+A subdivision proposal for this land may not proceed unless it is consistent with the recommendations of such an assessment. - Roads and pathways shall be provided generally in accordance with the structure plan and enable direct links to the external road network and area within the site identified on the structure plan. - 4.
+Any identified archaeological items on the site shall be assessed in accordance with the requirements of Volume 1 Part 7 of this DCP.

-Part of this precinct was not rezoned by the Wollondilly Local Environmental Plan Amendment Number 3, 2014 (the LEP amendment).
+- 1. Part of this precinct was not rezoned by the Wollondilly Local Environmental Plan Amendment Number 3, 2014 (the LEP amendment).
 This plan has been prepared on the basis of the entire site having been rezoned.
-As development for the purposes of Road is permissible across the entire precinct before and after the LEP amendment it is anticipated that the development of the residentially zoned part of the site can be undertaken in accordance with these controls.

-2. It is anticipated that the majority of the remainder of the site will be rezoned as part of a future amendment to Wollondilly Local Environmental Plan, 2011.
+As development for the purposes of Road is permissible across the entire precinct before and after the LEP amendment it is anticipated that the development of the residentially zoned part of the site can be undertaken in accordance with these controls. - 2.
+It is anticipated that the majority of the remainder of the site will be rezoned as part of a future amendment to Wollondilly Local Environmental Plan, 2011.
 These provisions are applied to the entire site in anticipation of it being wholly rezoned in the long term.